 At some point, many patients start to feel like the cards are stacked against them.
 A woman in her seventies recently visited Dr. Vernon when she finally admitted to herself that she just couldn’t lose the weight on her own.
 She had been gaining weight since her forties.
 Her knees constantly ached, and she hadn’t slept through the night in years.

-At Brigham Health, weight loss procedures are offered at the Center for Metabolic and Bariatric Surgery.
+At Brigham and Women's, weight loss procedures are offered at the Center for Weight Management and Wellness.
 About two-thirds of the patients who visit are eligible for the three most common weight-loss procedures.
 These include: gastric bypass, sleeve gastrectomy, and adjustable gastric banding.

 These weight loss procedures involve minimally invasive surgical manipulation of the stomach, and sometimes the small intestine, to reduce food intake.
 To qualify, a patient must have a BMI of 40 or higher, or a BMI of 35-40 and a related health condition, such as high blood pressure, diabetes or sleep apnea.